Director of Administration

 Gladys moved to Fort St. John from the Saik’uz First Nations in the fall of 1999.
 A number of years ago she completed a Computerized Bookkeeping Program, formerly known as Cariboo College and also has an Early Childhood Education Certificate from the Native Education College.
 Most of her work experience comes from working with her home community in Finance and SA Dept. She has also worked as a Receptionist at the Fort St. John Ministry of Agriculture and the Health Unit.
 Since, June of 2010 she has been working as the Medical Transportation Clerk for Treaty 8 Tribal Association, which sometimes can be challenging, but it is generally a meaningful and rewarding experience.

-Cheryl is a member of the Saulteau First Nations located in Moberly Lake BC.
-Her work experience includes: community engagement,planning and financial project management.
-Cheryl has a keen interest in program development and public administration to improve outcomes for aboriginal communities.
-Her passion and results based management practices working with First Nations and other aboriginal organizations in the Northeast region of BC has proven successful.
+Cheryl is a member of the Saulteau First Nations which is located in the BC Treaty 8 Territory at Moberly Lake, BC.
+Cheryl’s work experience includes: community engagement, community planning and financial project management.
+Mrs. Martens has a keen interest in program development with accountable public administration that aims to improve outcomes for aboriginal communities.

 In her free time she enjoys travelling and volunteering.